-Description of the Capital Instrument Dec 31, 2021 Dec 31, 2020
+Description of the Capital Instrument Dec 31, 2024 Dec 31, 2023

 Assigned Capital

 DB Colombo, being a branch of Deutsche Bank AG Frankfurt, is provided assigned capital to support both business requirements and maintain minimum regulatory capital requirements.
 It is consequently governed by the laws and regulations of the Central Bank of Sri Lanka.
 Amount Recognized in Regulatory Capital (in LKR '000 as at the Reporting Date) 4,410,461 4,410,461

 Accounting Classification Equity Equity

 Reserve Fund

 This represents accumulated annual transfer of 5 % of profits after tax as required under Section 20 (1) of the Banking Act No. 30 of 1988.

-Amount Recognized in Regulatory Capital (in LKR '000 as at the Reporting Date) 793,635 749,324
+Amount Recognized in Regulatory Capital (in LKR '000 as at the Reporting Date) 1,335,923 1,220,019

 Accounting Classification Equity Equity

 Retained Earnings

-This represents all unremitted /audited profits of DB Colombo Amount Recognized in Regulatory Capital (in LKR '000 as at the Reporting Date) 4,026,214 3,181,608
+This represents all unremitted /audited profits of DB Colombo Amount Recognized in Regulatory Capital (in LKR '000 as at the Reporting Date) 10,713,335 9,491,622

 Accounting Classification Equity Equity

 Accumulated Other Comprehensive Income (OCI)

 This represents reserves created on changes in Fair Value of Available-for- Sale instruments, Actuarial loss on defined benefit plans and related taxes.
-Amount Recognized in Regulatory Capital (in LKR '000 as at the Reporting Date) (25,701) -
+Amount Recognized in Regulatory Capital (in LKR '000 as at the Reporting Date) (22,703) (22,703)

 Accounting Classification Equity Equity

-General and other Disclosed Reserves This represents all amounts due to DB Group which cannot be paid due to the threshold imposed by the Central Bank of Sri Lanka.
+General and other Disclosed Reserves

+This represents all amounts due to DB Group which cannot be paid due to the threshold imposed by the Central Bank of Sri Lanka and FCY payment restrictions.
 Unpaid amounts have been transferred to a "Special Reserve" with due approval from the regulators.

-Amount Recognized in Regulatory Capital (in LKR '000 as at the Reporting Date) 5,618,554 5,618,524
+Amount Recognized in Regulatory Capital (in LKR '000 as at the Reporting Date) 9,214,213 9,214,213

 Accounting Classification Equity Equity

-Lyuny Lyuny